Tibesti Mountains: Chadian Civil War

 Chad gained independence from France in 1960, and in 1965 the Chadian government led by François Tombalbaye imposed its administrative and judicial authority in the Tibesti.
 Mere days after the withdrawal of French troops from the region, rebellion erupted in Bardaï, followed by numerous small battles over subsequent months and a more significant battle in Bardaï in September.
 In response, the Tombalbaye government imposed travel and trade restrictions on the Toubou and voided the traditional power of the then Derdé, Oueddei Kichidemi.
 Kichidemi went into exile in Libya the following year and became a national symbol in Chad for opposition to the government.
 These events sparked the First Chadian Civil War, which lasted from 1965 to 1979.

 In 1968, the French Army, at the request of Tombalbaye, intervened in an attempt to put an end to the rebellion.
 However, French General Edouard Cortadellas admitted their attempts to quell the Toubou were essentially hopeless, remarking, "I believe we should draw a line below [the Tibesti region] and leave them to their stones.
 We can never subdue them."
 The French therefore focused their intervention on the center and east of the country, leaving the Tibesti region largely alone.

 In 1969, Goukouni Oueddei, a Teda leader, and Hissène Habré, a Daza leader, emerged from the Tibesti to form the Second Liberation Army.
 In April 1974, the Second Liberation Army captured Bardaï from the Chadian government and took hostage the French archeologist Françoise Claustre, German doctor Christophe Staewen and Marc Combe, an assistant to Claustre's husband, and held them in the mountains.
 Staewen's wife and two soldiers of the Chadian army were killed.
 The West German government quickly paid the ransom and Staewen was released.
 The French government sent the military officer Pierre Galopin to negotiate with the rebels, but he was captured by the rebels and executed in April 1975.
 Marc Combe was able to escape in May 1975.
-The remaining hostages were released in January 1977 in Tripoli after France acceded to the rebel's ransom demand.
+The remaining hostages were released in January 1977 in Tripoli after France acceded to the rebels' ransom demand.
 The hostage incident, known as "L'affaire Claustre", caused a rift between the French and Chadian governments.

 Another rift formed between Goukouni and Habré, which by 1976 had spread to the Second Liberation Army, leaving one side commanded by Habré and the other commanded by Goukouni and supported by Libya.
 In June 1977, Goukouni's forces attacked the Chadian government stronghold in Bardaï.
 The rebels also attacked Zouar.
 These battles resulted in the death of 300 government troops.
 Bardaï surrendered to the rebels on July 4, while Zouar was evacuated.
 The Chadian government, led by Félix Malloum since Tombalbaye's overthrow in 1975, signed a peace agreement with Habré in 1978, although fighting with other rebel groups, many aligned with Libya, continued.